sakonjo310/tweeter/README.md

 - On mobile devices(screen width smaller than 768px): "Write a new tweet" button changes to a bird icon.
 - On tablets (screen width smaller than 1024px): "Write a new tweet" text appears and the bird icon is added at the end of the logo.
 - On bigger screens (screen width bigger than 1024px): Profile and the feed displayed side by side.
-Height of the profile square changes accorging to the width.
+Height of the profile square changes accorging to the width of the screen.
+Position of the profile is fixed on the left side.

 ## Dependencies